industrial-optimization-group/TreedGP_MOEA/README.md

 * Add packages: `poetry add  numpy pandas matplotlib plotly sklearn scipy pygmo optproblems tqdm diversipy pyDOE joblib jupyter statsmodels GPy graphviz paramz plotly_express pymoo seaborn`

 ### Running the experiments
-* For replicating the experiments in the paper run the treedGP/Start
+* For replicating the experiments in the paper run the `treedGP/StartAll_HPC.py`
+* The initial dataset in `.mat` Matlab format in `data_template/initial_samples` folder.
+The test results are saved as pickle files in  `data_template/test_runs`.
+Change the folder locations and datset for different problem instances.
+* The DBMOPP problems are implemented in Matlab and are available in `matlab_files` folder.